Spring Literary Arts Festival (SLAF)

 Previous festival themes have been: Celebrating Appalachia (2005), Entertaining Dreams (2006), Cherishing Family (2007), Remembering Community (2008), A Gathering of the Clans (2009), All That Jazz (2010), On the Home Front: Rivets, Rations, and Romance (2011), The Plot Thickens (2012), and North and South: A House Divided (2013).
 The theme for the 2014 SLAF is The "I's" Have It: Inspired, Imagined, and Illuminated.

 The library and the Friends have developed a program that offers a variety of events for all ages.
 The intention is that, while having strong educational, artistic, and cultural merit, many events—like the musical, dance, and theatrical performances—are obviously perceived as fun.
 Except for these performances, all events also include, for example, receptions (where audience members can talk informally with guest speakers and have books signed), the Linda Ogle Russ Memorial Writing Contest, exhibits, film screenings, book discussions, and staged readings.

-(For a complete festival schedule, please click on this link.)
+(For a complete festival schedule, please see the attached link below.)